 Being given someone else’s medication instead of your own is another mix-up which should never happen at the pharmacy.

 The pharmacist puts the medicine prescribed for another person in the queue into your bag.
 Your name is on the bag, and you take it home.
-If you take the wrong medication, you could be in serious trouble.
+If you take the medication, you could be in serious trouble.
 Allergic reactions, nausea and even seizures are common side effects of taking someone else’s prescription.

 Taking someone else’s medication will make you ill and can keep you off work.